polybar/polybar-scripts/README.md

 * [mikeri/polycmus](https://github.com/mikeri/polycmus): Show what song is playing in cmus
 * [pikulo-kama/polybar-quotation](https://github.com/pikulo-kama/polybar-quotation): Reads file with famous quotations and shows them
 * [KevinThomas0/kde-virtual-desktops-polybar](https://github.com/KevinThomas0/kde-virtual-desktops-polybar): collection of scripts meant to be used in modules for Polybar

+* [Kuuhhl/polybar-corona-widget](https://github.com/Kuuhhl/polybar-corona-widget): Show the current Coronavirus cases in your area